 - A local Oracle Database Companion CD installation that has HTML DB installed.
 The htmldbca executable is in the bin directory in the same Oracle home as Oracle HTML DB. - A remote Oracle database.
-This database can be on the same computer as the Oracle HTML DB home or on an Oracle database installation on a remote computer.
-You must have a valid connection to this remote Oracle database installation.
+This database can be on the same computer as the Oracle HTML DB home or on an Oracle database installation on a remote

-Connection privileges to the remote Oracle database.
-You need to be able to connect as SYS using the SYSDBA role. htmldbca will prompt you for the password for user SYS.
+- computer.
+You must have a valid connection to this remote Oracle database installation. - Connection privileges to the remote Oracle database.
+You should be able to connect as SYS using the SYSDBA privilege. htmldbca prompts you for the password for user SYS.